 SECTION 1.
 The Authority is hereby approved to authorize and issue the Series 2020 Bonds in an aggregate principal amount not to exceed \$66,500,000, for the purpose of providing funds, along with any other available money, to refund all or a portion of the outstanding Series 2020 Bonds, to fund reserves, and to pay costs and expenses associated with the issuance of the Series 2020 Bonds and the refunding of the Bonds to be Refunded.
-The aggregate principal amount of the Series 2020A Bonds and the aggregate principal amount of the Series 2020A Bonds and the aggregate principal amount of the Series 2020A.
-T Bonds shall be determined and allocated by an Authority Representative based upon advice provided by bond counsel and the County's financial advisor relating to the final determination of the amount of Series 2011 Bonds eligible for tax-exempt refinancing.
+The aggregate principal amount of the Series 2020A Bonds and the aggregate principal amount of the Series 2020A-T Bonds shall be determined and allocated by an Authority Representative based upon advice provided by bond counsel and the County's financial advisor relating to the final determination of the amount of Series 2011 Bonds eligible for tax-exempt refinancing.
 The Board also hereby approves the Authority's direction that an Authority Representative may determine the details of such Series 2020 Bonds pursuant to the terms of the Authority's approving resolution.